bitfocus/companion-module-android-tv/companion/HELP.md

     - F8 - Media Player
     - F9 - Google Play

+## Going to the Input Screen
+Your mileage may vary with this solution.
+To go to the input screen from the home screen, create a button in Companion to launch the following button pushes:
+1. KEYCODE_F3 button to bring up the input switcher.
+2. KEYCODE_DPAD_CENTER button to select the last used Input.

 ## Troubleshooting
  * TV won't turn on
    - Make sure that you turned on Networked Standby
    - Make sure that the Mac Address of the TV is in the config.
 This should happen automatically if when you pair to the TV and the TV is turned on.
    - You might have to hit the ON button again.
-This is something that I am trying to make more reliable.
+When the TV is on an ethernet connection, sometimes it struggles to turn back on.
+Set the **Retry Duration** option in the module settings to 30 to keep trying to wake the TV.
+Alternatively, turn on the Wifi connection on the TV and switch to that address for TV control.
    - I had issues when I turned On Developer Settings.
    - Depending on your tv, there might be other options that you can turn on that don't let the TV turn completely off.
    - Report an issue on Github.